Autism spectrum disorder (ASD) is a group of neurodevelopmental disorders that affect the brain.

 - child psychiatrists

-If your child receives an autism diagnosis, treatment will begin immediately.
-You’ll work with your child’s doctors and school district to map out a treatment plan so your child’s outlook is a success.
+If your child receives an autism diagnosis, you will get support immediately.
+You’ll work with their doctors and school district to map out a plan that supports them and helps them thrive.